-During funerals for parents and those of their era, my mind dwelt on their life summaries, what they did and didn’t do.
-For those younger it was their tragedy, of a life story cut short, their uncompleted actions.
-This funeral was of my generation, now beginning to be sporadically called to the other world, a pace which would accelerate.
-As the sterile, macabre service of platitudes of the funeral droned on, my mind wandered to and fro.
+During funerals for parents and those of their era, my mind dwelt on their life summaries, what they did and didn't do.
+For those younger, it was their tragedy, of a life story cut short, their uncompleted actions.
+This funeral was of my generation, now beginning to be sporadically called to the other world, a pace that would accelerate.
+As the sterile, macabre platitudes of the funeral service droned on, my mind wandered afar.

 Death, it’s final.
 Tomorrow the world goes on without her.
 She’ll soon be forgotten, yesterday’s newspaper.
 Death, the stop button on our life’s tape, a tape soon erased, a fading memory among those who knew her, probably knew her not, now an evaporating mirage.